Michigan Daily Music matcher

 User Flow & Information Hierarchy

 With our team on the same page as to what features and content the project would have, we mapped out our main screens and what each course of action would lead to.
 The main screens included an artist reveal feature and a page to browse all artists.
 With our first proposed site structure, we'd intended on incorporating a live map feature to promote attending local music performances.
-However, as it was lower in development priority, it was removed from the final hierarchy map.

 Design process